Стратегии на образователната и научната политика

 For example, in research consortia within the European Union and throughout Europe, differences in leadership styles and organizational models often emerge.
 In some cultures – such as Germany, Turkey, or France – a hierarchical management model predominates, where authority and decision-making are concentrated in the hands of leaders or principal investigators.
 In contrast, other cultures, such as those in Scandinavian countries, North and South America, and Australia, prefer a horizontal organizational model that emphasizes collectivity and consensus-based decision-making.

 If these differences are not acknowledged at the early stages of collaboration, serious misunderstandings can arise that hinder project effectiveness.
-For instance, situations where some partners expect rapid, centralized decisions while others prefer prolonged discussion and consensus-building can lead to delays and conflicts, ultimately causing ineciency and frustration among participants.
+For instance, situations where some partners expect rapid, centralized decisions while others prefer prolonged discussion and consensus-building can lead to delays and conflicts, ultimately causing inefficiency and frustration among participants.

 Of course, cultural differences extend beyond leadership approaches.
 They also include variations in communication styles, attitudes towards time and deadlines, perceptions of success and failure, as well as differences in scientific practices and methodologies.
 For example, some cultures place great emphasis on detailed documentation and formal procedures, whereas others favor a more informal approach to communication and work organization.